influxdata/docs-v2/content/flux/v0.x/stdlib/profiler/_index.md

 introduced: 0.82.0
 ---

-The Flux Profiler package provides performance profiling tools for Flux queries and operations.
+The Flux `profiler` package provides performance profiling tools for Flux queries and operations.
 Import the `profiler` package:

 ```js